jasongraf1/relativizers/README.md

-# Analyzing English restrictive relativizers
+# Data & code repository for *Restricting restrictive relativizers*

 Documentation and R code for multinomial analysis of English restrictive relativizers, as reported in Grafmiller, Szmrecsanyi & Hinrichs (forthcoming).
+Restricting restrictive relativizers.
+Constraints on subject and non-subject English relative clauses. *Corpus Linguistics and Linguistic Theory*

 ## Organization of repository